-In line with the three lines of defence model, the heads of business and support areas are responsible for managing operational risks and implementing first line controls.
-All the Bank's employees are required to attend training sessions with the operational risk manager with a view to further increasing their awareness around operational risk matters.
-The second line of defence is primarily performed by Risk Management and Compliance functions.
-They are responsible for risk oversight, policies' compliance monitoring and guidance.
-They define the methodology and policies for identifying, assessing, monitoring and reporting risks.
-An independent and objective review of the first two lines of defence is performed by the Internal Audit function in order to provide assurance to the Board that the Bank's activities are aligned with the Risk Appetite, regulatory and legal requirements.
+In accordance with the three lines of defence model, the heads of the business and support areas are responsible for managing operational risks and implementing first-line controls.
+The second line of defence is primarily performed by the Risk Management and Compliance functions.
+These functions are responsible for risk oversight, policies' compliance monitoring and guidance.
+An independent and objective review of the first two lines of defence is performed by the Internal Audit function in order to provide assurance to the Board that the Bank's activities are aligned with the Risk Appetite, and compliant with legal and regulatory requirements.